Gina Haspel Used To Work For Me. She's A Great Choice For CIA Director

 As for the Gulf, Haspel knows the region well — and knows what a mare's nest of squabbling tribes and families it is.
 Taking sides with Saudi Arabia over Qatar is like — to put it in California street gang parlance — siding with the Crips over the Bloods.
 Letting the Trump family traipse through the Gulf making business deals with sheikhs will get this county into entanglements we'll never get out of.

-Last but not least, there's North Korea.
-A pre-emptive strike is the druthers of the alt-right, and especially former UN Ambassador John Bolton.
+Last, but not least, there's North Korea.
+A pre-emptive strike is the druthers of the alt-right, and especially former U.N.
+Ambassador John Bolton.
 If, as widely speculated, Bolton replaces current national security adviser H.R.
 McMaster, will Haspel be able to overcome Bolton's advice?
 I can only hope so.

-It takes a rare CIA director who can sway a president who's already made up his own mind about foreign policy.
-I know this is all starting to sound Pollyannaish, but we should all hope Haspel becomes a Trump whisper.
-Who knows, she may talk him out of going back down the path of "enhanced interrogation."
+It takes a rare CIA director who can sway a president who has already made up his own mind about foreign policy.
+I know this is all starting to sound Pollyanna-ish, but we should all hope Haspel becomes a Trump whisperer.
+Who knows, she may talk him out of going back down the path of enhanced interrogation.